 As you probably know, Swift’s iconic lyrics go, “The story starts when it was hot and it was summer/ And, I had it all.
 I had him right there where I wanted him/ She came along, got him alone, and let's hear the applause/ She took him faster than you could say sabotage.”

-Just like the song, the trend focuses on backstabbing and women who steal each other’s boyfriends.
+Just like the song, the trend focuses on backstabbing and women who take each other’s boyfriends.
 You typically see a montage of a happy couple in the videos, hugging, kissing, and smiling.
 And then, right as the lyric about sabotage drops, that’s when it becomes clear their story doesn’t end well.

 At that point, the montage switches to photos of the poster’s now-ex with another woman.
 (Or it shows evidence that she was, in some way, involved in the breakup.)
 One of these videos sparked a Twitter debate between TikTokers Mads Lewis, Nessa Barrett, and Jaden Hossler after Lewis posted her own version.